-Top SSIDs by Traffic Tile
+Top SSIDs by Traffic Table

-The Top SSIDs by Traffic table of the AP Details report lists the SSIDs that have generated the most traffic associated with this AP.
+The Top SSIDs by Traffic table of the AP Details Report lists the SSIDs that have generated the most traffic associated with this AP.

-An SSID is a logical group of APs.
+A service set identifier (SSID) is a logical group of APs.
 An AP can belong to multiple SSIDs.
-Use the drop-down menu to specify the number of SSIDs to display.
+Use the menu to specify the number of SSIDs to display.

-FIGURE 121 AP Details - Top SSIDs by Traffic
+FIGURE 126 AP Details: Top SSIDs by Traffic Table

-Sessions Tile
+Sessions Table

-The Sessions table of the AP Details report provides details for however many client sessions that you specify for this AP.
+The Sessions table of the AP Details Report provides details for the number of client sessions that you specify for this AP.

-Use the drop-down menu to specify how many sessions to display.
+Use the menu to specify how many sessions to display.

-If you click on one of the client hostname links, you will be taken to the Client Details report for that client.
+If you click one of the client links in the Hostname column, you are directed to the Client Details Report for that client.

-FIGURE 122 AP Details - Sessions
+FIGURE 127 AP Details: Sessions Table

-RSS Trend Tile
+RSS Trend Graph

-The RSS Trend graph of the AP Details report depicts the received signal strength trends over time for this AP.
+The RSS Trend graph of the AP Details Report depicts the received signal strength trends over time for this AP.

-Use the drop-down menus to specify the timeframe and the granularity of the graph.
+Use the menus to specify the time frame and the granularity of the graph.

-FIGURE 123 AP Details - RSS Trend
+FIGURE 128 AP Details: RSS Trend Graph

-SNR Trend Tile
+SNR Trend Graph

-The SNR Trend graph of the AP Details report depicts the signal-to-noise ratio over time for this AP.
+The SNR Trend graph of the AP Details Report depicts the signal-to-noise ratio over time for this AP.

-You can use the drop-down arrows to select the time frame and granularity for this graph.
+Use the menus to select the time frame and the granularity for the graph.

-FIGURE 124 AP Details - SNR Trend
+FIGURE 129 AP Details: SNR Trend Graph

-Airtime Utilization Trend Tile
+Airtime Utilization Trend Graphs

-The Airtime Utilization Trend line graphs of the AP Details report depict the airtime utilization for this AP, by radio type, over a specified time period.
-You can use the drop-down arrows to select the time frame and granularity for this graph.
+The Airtime Utilization Trend graphs of the AP Details Report depict the airtime utilization for this AP, by radio type, over a specified time period.

+Use the menus to select the time frame and the granularity for the graphs.

-FIGURE 125 AP Details - Airtime Utilization Trend
+FIGURE 130 AP Details: Airtime Utilization Trend Graphs

-Clients Details Tile
+Clients Details Table

-The Clients Details table of the AP Details report provides details for however many top clients that you specify for this AP.
+The Clients Details table of the AP Details Report provides details for the number of top clients that you specify for this AP.

-Use the drop-down menu to specify how many top clients to display.
+Use the menu to specify how many top clients to display.

-If you click on one of the client hostname links, you will be taken to the Client Details report for that client.
+If you click one of the client links in the Hostname column, you are directed to the Client Details Report for that client.

-FIGURE 126 AP Details - Clients Details
+FIGURE 131 AP Details: Clients Details Table

-Alarms Tile
+Alarms Table

-The Alarms table of the AP Details report lists the alarms generated for this AP for the time period that you specify.
+The Alarms table of the AP Details Report lists the alarms generated for this AP for the time period that you specify.

-Use the drop-down menu to specify how many alarms to display.
+Use the menu to specify how many alarms to display.